BOYS ULTIMATE FRISBEE (Tribe)

-Boasting a large and talented senior class, Mercer Island’s volleyball team is as strong as ever.
+Talking about the picture here, boasting a large and talented senior class, Mercer Island’s volleyball team is as strong as ever.
 Standout seniors Kelly Behrbaum, Adara Hamilton, Tess Hendelman, Jillian Quinn, and Lindsey Lovsted hope to win a state title this fall.

 Sister duo Jessie and Jackie Stenberg captain the soccer team along with college commit and senior Kendall Riley.
 “This upcoming season will be very different from last year with a new coach and many new players,” said Jessie Stenberg, “but I’m excited and can’t wait to start playing!”

 Seniors Nikhil Nayar and Jaeden Pritchard, and junior Cole Miller are leading the football team this year.
 Wide receiver and defensive end Griffin Emmanuels is optimistic about the team’s prospects.
 “I really do think it’s going to be a special season,” he said.